Welcome to today's edition of the Rush 24-7 podcast.

 Get some Arizona talk going on this.

-Because if you have had it up to your eyeballs with Arizona being uh uh slapped around for passing a law to enforce the law, uh there's a little something coming that you might want to attend in the Phoenix area, whether you live there or in Bangor, Maine, you may want to attend this.
+Because if you have had it up to your eyeballs with Arizona being slapped around for passing a law to enforce the law, there's a little something coming that you might want to attend in the Phoenix area, whether you live there or in Bangor, Maine, you may want to attend this.

-Come join me, 1-800-282-2882 on the Rush Limbaugh show.
+Come join me, 1-800-282-2882 on the Rush Limbaugh Show.

-I'm Mark Davis filling in from WBAP in Dallas Fort Worth, and we'll continue in just a moment on the EIB network.
+And we'll continue in just a moment on the EIB network.

-It is the Monday, Rush Limbaugh Show.
+It is the Monday Rush Limbaugh Show.

-I'm Mark Davis filling in from WBAP Dallas Fort Worth.
+I'm Mark Davis filling in from WBAP Dallas-Fort Worth.

-I'll tell you what, let me throw you all a bone uh there uh anywhere in Arizona or driving distance, there's a big Saturday event, Saturday, right, the 29th.
+There, anywhere in Arizona or driving distance, there's a big Saturday event, Saturday, right, the 29th.

 More on that here.